David-OConnor/stm32-hal/README.md

 - Octospi implementation is broken
 - DFSDM on L4x6 is missing Filter 1.
 - Only FDCAN1 is implemented; not FDCAN2 or 3 (G0, G4, H7).
+- H5 is missing a lot of functionality, including DMA.